nsandstrom/amqp-messenger/README.md

 ```r
 Route.pub(function_name)
 ```
-Adds a function reference to 'pub'-calls on route Returns a Route
+Adds a function reference to 'pub'-calls on route.
+Returns a Route

 ---